-Scapula Exercises: Performed while the patient's arm is in the sling (for first 6 weeks).
-Scapula exercises should include elevation with shrugs, depression, retraction and protraction.
-Six weeks after surgery, these can continue out of the sling until strengthening exercises begin, 12 weeks after surgery.
+Scapula Exercises: Scapula exercises begin after 6 weeks.
+Scapula exercises should include elevation with shrugs, depression, retraction, and protraction.
+These are done out of the sling until strengthening exercises begin, 18 weeks after surgery.
 These exercises can be done daily.